Sangin: 2011

 1/5 was relieved by 3rd Battalion 7th Marines, who once more returned to Sangin focusing on training the Afghan National Army (ANA) unit there, 3rd Tolai, 2nd Kandak, 2nd Brigade, 215th Corps, and saw positive results.
 The ANA began to take ownership of many patrol bases, and regularly patrolled the city autonomously.
 They began to rely on each other and the local villagers to complete day to day missions more than they had at any time previously.
 The civilians use a tip line to inform the ANA of IEDs in the area, which the ANA interdicts.
 The ANA soldiers buy food and goods from the locals, strengthening the relationship of the Afghans with their army. the Marines continue to encourage this cooperative attitude between the Afghan National Army, the Government of the Islamic Republic of Afghanistan, and the People of Sangin.

 2012

-1/7 Deployed to Sangin in March 2012-October 2012.
-Suicide Charley out of FOB Nolay Experienced heavy resistance within the AO.
+1st Battalion, 7th Marines deployed to Sangin in March 2012-October 2012.
+"Suicide" Charley Company, based at FOB Nolay situated at the southern end of the city, experienced heavy resistance within the AO.